Albacore/albacore/README.md

 ## Usage

-Require the Albacore gem at the top of your rakefile:
+Require the Albacore gem at the top of your rakefile and start using the custom tasks.

     require 'albacore'